Hate camping? How to make camping more fun

 This year, we are planning on doing a little bit of fishing while we camp, so I have started to investigate some of the best ways I can prepare myself for the expedition, as I have never really been fishing before.

 I have been advised that I should learn some fishing basics to make it easier for me to find the fish I want to catch.
 Comparing the various ways to find fish and how they work on both salt and freshwater lakes will hopefully make it easier for me to find fish while I camp.
-I am planning to use this comparison on Focus Fishing to learn more about finding fish easily.
 I figure that I will catch more fish if I don’t spend a lot of time looking for them!

 Take lots of yummy food